Azure-Samples/azure-sql-db-prisma/README.md

 ## Folder Structure

-- `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client
+- `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.
+- `/api/rest`: contains the Azure Function the provides REST endpoint support
+- `/api/graphql`: contains the Azure Function the provides GraphQL endpoint support
+- `/api/prisma`: contains the Prisma model
 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST or GraphQL client instead of using local storage to save and retrieve todos

 ## Install the dependencies